iwantmyname/blog/preview/2014-05-14-platforms-for-building-your-small-business-website.md

 ![Weebly]({{ site.images_url }}/2014-05-14-weebly-business.jpg)

-Weebly ([website](http://www.weebly.com/))- Weebly might not get the press Squarespace does, but it does have an incredibly impressive drag and drop site creation tool that beats just about any other platform in usability.
+Weebly ([website](http://www.weebly.com/))- Weebly might not get the press Squarespace receives, but it does have an incredibly impressive drag-and-drop site creation tool that beats just about any other platform in usability.
 Additionally, you get all the blog, site and social tools you'd expect from a full-featured platform for less than the bigger competition (many business could probably get by with only the free tier).

 ***